 Volunteer for hackathons, non-profits, COVID-19 efforts, or other causes of interest.

-Have a strong set of core professional assets – resume, LinkedIn profile and cover letter – each of which serves different but connected purposes.
+Have a strong set of core professional assets – resume, LinkedIn profile and cover letter.
+Each of these serves a different purpose, but they work together.

-When creating your career assets, use the framework of know, like and trust.
+Design your assets using the concept of know, like and trust.
 You want to provide information that helps people get to know you, like what they see and trust you enough to view you as a viable candidate.

-Your resume should be no more than one page, including experience, education and skills.
-Yes, even if you are an academic with a 10 page CV.
-You don’t need to have more than one resume if you are applying for the same type of roles, as long as your keyword coverage is good to address variation in job description matching for ATS systems (see #8).
+As a new entrant, your resume will probably be no more than one page, including experience, education and skills.
+It might be two pages if you have relevant work or academic experience.
+You don’t need to have more than one resume if you are applying for the same type of roles, as long as your keyword coverage addresses variation in job descriptions.
+But it’s ok to customize them, e.g., if you want to emphasize experience for a healthcare job versus a gaming job.

-Avoid a traditional academic curriculum vitae.
+Avoid a traditional, lengthy academic curriculum vitae.
 Don’t use academic jargon.

 Visual design, layout and hierarchy are important for resumes.
 Use effective font size and style and headings to make resumes easily scannable by a recruiter (who will spend all of 10 seconds doing so).
 A bit of color is nice too.
 Graphics are not necessary.
 Bar charts and infographics are not a good way to communicate experience and skills.
 You can find templates on Google Suite, Microsoft and resume builder sites.